 The role of a nurse includes:

-Title : Overview of augmented intelligence for nursing
+Title : Overview of artificial intelligence in healthcare

 Adele Webb, Strategic Education, Inc., United States